WASP-System/central/wasp-doc/src/sphinx/plugin/source/eclipse.rst

 * Software: definition, dependencies and workflows
 * Visualization tools: Generation of panels

-This section demonstrates how to create a working WPP from scratch, walking the reader through the process step by step.
-The WPP we will create is for the "Picard" suite of tools. `Picard <http://picard.sourceforge.net>`_ is a set of command line Java executables that manipulate SAM / BAM files.
+This section demonstrates how to create working WPPs from scratch, walking the reader through the process step by step.
+We will first create a simple plugin for the "Picard" suite of tools. `Picard <http://picard.sourceforge.net>`_ is a set of command line Java executables that manipulate SAM / BAM files.
-We would like this WPP to:
+Next we will make a plugin for BAM file QC which depends on the BWA plugin to implement the *CollectAlignmentSummaryMetrics* tool).

+Our main tasks include:

-1. Define a plugin class and software wrapper for each command line tool (for this example we will only be implementing the *CollectAlignmentSummaryMetrics* tool).
+1. Defining a plugin class and software wrapper for Picard.
 2. Hook into the Wasp messaging system (wasp-daemon) to be notified when any BAM files are made in order to the QC tools on those files automatically.
 3. Parse output from the QC analyses for display in a panel when a system user is examining output related to a particular BAM file.